mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 - ***Project template***

-  Datasets are documented based o templates.
-Templates are customized subsets of the metadata elements available from the metadata standard, possibly complemented by user-defined additional elements (refer to the **Templates** section).
-The template will determine what data curators see in the navigation tree of the Project pages, and the metadata entry pages.
-A default template is automatically selected when a new project is created (the template to be used as default is selected by the system administrator; see **Designing templates**).
+  Datasets are documented based on templates.
+Templates are customized subsets of the metadata elements available from the metadata standard, possibly complemented by user-defined additional elements.
+The template will determine what data curators see in the navigation tree of the *Project* pages, and the metadata entry pages.
+A default template is automatically selected when a new project is created (the template to be used as default is selected by the system administrator; see section *Designing templates*).

   The data curator can select another template available in the Metadata Editor.
 The list of available templates is also selected by the system administrator.